sarvarrose/react-native-svg-checker/README.md

 # react-native-svg-checker
-Check how svg looks on different devices when using react-native-svg
+Check how svg looks on different devices when using [react-native-svg](https://github.com/react-native-svg/react-native-svg) package

 ### Steps to run locally
 ```